rogueocelot/cdwindow/README.md

 I was expirementing with ways to make the monitoring start on startup or login, but ran into issues with different methods
 - Adding cron job didn't work (but might with a sleep command before it, since it starts long before login)
-- Adding script to `/etc/profile.d` caused Gnome GUI to be unable to start (most likely because the script doesnt quit, might be able to workaround with a child process)
+- Adding script to `/etc/profile.d` caused GNOME GUI to be unable to start (most likely because the script doesnt quit, might be able to workaround with a child process)
 - Adding getloc.rb to `/bin/` resulted in it not functioning properly
 - I was unable to get a .desktop file in `~/.config/autostart/` to work properly